-The final chapter of The Mandalorian Season One offers many avenues of considered thought for Star Wars fanatics, while still withholding the big questions proposed by “Chapter One.”
-Mainly, who or what is Baby Yoda and what plans do the leftover remnants of the Empire have for him?
+The final chapter of The Mandalorian Season 1 offers many avenues of considered thought for Star Wars fanatics, while still withholding the big questions proposed by “Chapter 1.”
+Mainly, who or what is Baby Yoda, and what plans do the leftover remnants of the Empire have for him?
 We can hopefully stop referring to the lead character by the derogatory slur of Mando, and call him by his birth name: Din Djarin (Pedro Pascal).
 We learned that Cara Dune (Gina Carano) is a child of the doomed planet Alderaan.
 Greef Karga is a disgraced magistrate, and IG-11 (Taika Waititi) is the most badass and deadly nurse on this side, or any other side, of the galaxy.
 Oh yeah, and Pedro Pascal finally got to show us his gorgeous (if bloody) mug.

 While Mof Gideon (Giancarlo Esposito) had Din Djarin and his pals pinned with their backs against the walls inside the Client (R.I.P Werner Herzog)’s bunker, showrunner and screenwriter Jon Favreau unloaded as much character info as he could.
 In revealing the humanoid beneath the Mandalorian helmet, Gideon exposes his own identity to the wild bunch within.
 As explained by Djarin, the only record of his family name was inside the registers of Mandalore, and only Gideon had access to those records because he was an ISB (Imperial Security Bureau) Officer during the Great Purge.
 Cara Dune believed Gideon to be dead, but the vicious weasel somehow escaped such a fate.

 How?
-A fragment of the answer reveals itself in the final moments of “Chapter Eight: Redemption,” the subtitle of which most certainly does not apply to the seemingly unkillable Mof.
+A fragment of the answer reveals itself in the final moments of The Mandalorian “Chapter 8: Redemption,” the subtitle of which most certainly does not apply to the seemingly unkillable Mof.
 The creep has his showdown with Djarin at the mouth of the lava river that runs below the city streets of Nevarro.
 It’s TIE fighter vs. Mandalorian jet pack (recently gifted to Djarin by Emily Swallow‘s Armorer).
 They exchange blaster fire, but Gideon’s confidence is easily shattered when the Mandalorian plants a couple of incendiary devices upon his wing pylon attachments.
 BOOM.
 The Mof goes down.
 End of story, on to the next season.

 Shortly after Djarin says his goodbyes to Karga and Dune, accepting his mission to nurse and protect Baby Yoda until he can reunite the foundling with his clan, the camera pans across the landscape toward the flaming TIE fighter wreckage.
 Jawas do what Jawas do: snatching scraps for resale.
 Suddenly, from within the command pod, sparks shoot outward, and a vibrating black blade slices its way through the buttery metal.
 Mof Gideon kicks his way out of the downed vessel, scares off the Jawas, and climbs aboard the heap that was once his ship.
 He may be down for the count, but he’s ready to get back in the game and claim the Mandalorian’s life.